aih/RulesEditing/Rules2012-prev.md

         voting on the matter, the chairman and the co-chairman shall be full-time, paid employees of the Republican National Committee.
         The chairman shall be the chief executive officer of the Republican National Committee.
-The chairman or co-chairman shall be removed from office only by a two-thirds (2/3) vote of the entire Republican National Committee.
+The chairman or co-chairman may be removed from office only by a two-thirds (2/3) vote of the entire Republican National Committee.